 How to buy and tune a Skyline R32 GT-R

 It goes without saying that the R32 was just as good a road car as it was a race car.
 Thankfully Nissan got to make quite a few more of them than the original Hakosuka and Kenmeri.
 If you’re thinking of buying one second-hand, be sure to check out our dedicated buyer’s guide.
-Or, if you’d like some advice on how to tune your R32, we’ve got a guide for that as well.
-There’s also a vast array of modified examples for you to check out around the website.
+Or, if you’d like some advice on how to tune your R32, we’ve got a tuning guide for that as well.
+There’s also a vast array of modified examples for you to check out.
 So go on, dive in!

 Nissan Skyline GT-R R33